studiorxch/home/_posts/2025-07-21-internet-music-blog.md

 ---
 layout: post

-title: "From Vaporwave to Lo-Fi Irony: Tracing the Tone of Internet Music"
+title: "From Vaporwave to Lo-Fi Irony: "
+subtitle: "Tracing the Tone of Internet Music"
 date: 2025-07-21
 description: "Exploring the soft, playful, and often ironic aesthetic of early internet music—how it shaped sound, identity, and meme-culture roots."
 image: /assets/img/blog/internet-music-blog.webp